Understanding Reflexology: A Path to Well-Being

 Combine reflexology with healthy lifestyle choices

-Research into complementary therapies suggests that regular relaxation-based interventions may have a cumulative effect on stress reduction, something long-term practitioners observe repeatedly in clinic.
+Research into complementary therapies suggests that regular relaxation-based interventions may have a cumulative effect on stress reduction, something long-term practitioners observe repeatedly in the clinic.

 Practising Reflexology Responsibly and Effectively

 Experience teaches that the most valuable reflexology is delivered with care, intention, and respect for the client’s body.
-Sessions are designed to support wellbeing rather than promise quick fixes, and each treatment is tailored to the individual’s needs.
+Sessions are designed to support well-being rather than promise quick fixes, and each treatment is tailored to the individual’s needs.

 The session respects their current state and energy level